Ramification in Division Fields and Sporadic Points on Modular Curves: Previous Work and Motivation

-For $d=2$, Kamienny, Kenku, and Momose (culminating with \cite{QuadKM} and \cite{QuadK}) show that $E(K)_\text{tors}$ is isomorphic to one of the following groups:
+Given an arbitrary elliptic curve $E$ over some number field $K$, one wishes to have a description of the torsion subgroup $E(K)_\text{tors}$.
+This is another motivation for the study at hand.
+With \cite{Mazur'sThm1} and \cite{Mazur'sThm2} Mazur described $E(\QQ)_\text{tors}$.
+When $[K:\QQ]=2$, Kamienny, Kenku, and Momose (culminating with \cite{QuadK} and \cite{QuadKM}) describe $E(K)_\text{tors}$.

 The proofs of these results rely on carefully analyzing modular curves.
-In both the $d=1$ and $d=2$ case, there are infinite families of elliptic curves having each of the possible torsion subgroups.
+In the cases, there are infinite families of elliptic curves having each of the possible torsion subgroups.
 This means there are infinitely many points on the corresponding modular curve of the given degree.
-For $d\geq 3$, this is no longer the case.
-That is, there are modular curves with only finitely many degree $d$ points.
+When $[K:\QQ]\geq 3$ this is no longer the case.
+That is, writing $d=[K:\QQ]$, there are modular curves with only finitely many degree $d$ points.
 For example, let $E$ be the elliptic curve with Cremona label 162b1 (and $j$-invariant $-1 \cdot 2^{-3} \cdot 3^{2} \cdot 5^{6}$).
 Najman \cite{Z/21Z} has shown

 However, it is known that only finitely many isomorphism classes of elliptic curves can have this torsion subgroup over a cubic field.
 See Jeon, Kim, and Schweizer's paper \cite{infinitecubic} for a list of the possible torsion subgroups that can occur for infinitely many elliptic curves over a cubic field.
 The point on the modular curve $X_1(21)$ corresponding to $E$ is an example of a \emph{sporadic point}\footnote{Sporadic points are also called \emph{unexpected points} or \emph{exceptional points} in the literature.}.
 Briefly, if $D$ is the minimal degree such that a curve $X$ has infinitely many points of degree $D$, then a sporadic point is any point with degree less than $D$.